 You may want to put together a detailed funeral plan to determine how much a funeral of your choice may cost.
 You should at least look at the price of caskets, burial plots, or cremation services.

 Do not be afraid to contact a funeral home to discuss the cost of their services and obtain a quote to help you further compare funeral insurance quotes.
-If you are ever in doubt speak to your financial adviser to discuss your funeral insurance needs.
+If you are ever in doubt speak to an insurance specialist to discuss your funeral insurance needs.

 If your application for life insurance is accepted, it is usually a better option compared to funeral insurance.
 Life insurance coverage tends to offer better protection by offering a higher benefit payment, and usually some form of funeral advancement benefit.
 The higher benefit payment can better protect your family in financial terms while they cope with their grief.